toshikwa/rljax/README.md

 pip install -e .
 ```

-If you don't have a GPU, please executing the following instead.
+If you don't have a GPU, please execute the following instead.
 ```bash
 pip install jaxlib==0.1.55 jax==0.2.0
 pip install -e .